English Monarchs

 The Norman Kings of England

-For years to come, English monarchs - including my favourite Richard the Lionheart - spoke no English at all and ruled lands on both sides of the Channel.
+For many years to come, English monarchs - including my favourite Richard the Lionheart - spoke no English at all and ruled lands on both sides of the Channel.

 Besides castles, churches and laws, the Norman period left us two outstanding historical treasures.
 One, the Bayeux tapestry, shows the history of the Norman Conquest in all its violence in great detail.
+The other, the Domesday Book, was born by William the Conqueror's determination to know exactly how much the kingdom he'd just won for himself was worth.

 And from Henry then sprang England's longest ruling bloodline.
 The fierce, occasionally brilliant, volatile Plantagenets.